The Adventures of Rocky and Bullwinkle and Friends (video game): Reception

+Reception varied among its differing versions.
+The NES version received mostly negative reviews for its poor graphics and music, while reception for the SNES and Genesis versions were mixed.
 When reviewing the NES version, GamePro stated that the slow-paced action may not appeal to experienced NES players but the absence of continues may provide an interesting challenge.
 The reviewer also stated that fans of the TV series might play the game for nostalgic reasons.